 Volunteering Solutions provides placement to volunteers in different cities of Australia.
 The preference of the city should be specified in the application form.
 The available program locations are:

-All volunteers are required to arrive in the nearest airports at their preferred location in Adelaide, Brisbane, Cairns, Canberra, Darwin, Melbourne, Perth, Sydney.
+All volunteers are required to arrive at the nearest airports at their preferred location in Adelaide, Brisbane, Cairns, Canberra, Darwin, Melbourne, Perth, Sydney.
+The Australian programs are located near Melbourne, Sydney, Gladstone and Cairns Airports.

 Yes, we will provide you with the Certificate after successful completion of your program.
 The certificate is provided on request.